-Individual job postings must be accessible via a distinct URL.
+Individual job postings must be accessible via a distinct and unique URL.
 This URL must be discoverable in the job post “list view”.

 Provide a consistent and reliable way to detect when a job posting is expired.
 Ideally, remove the job post and provide a 404 result.
 Or, mark the posting as expired clearly via parseable/semantic HTML.
 Example: <span class=”job-posting-expired”>This job post is expired</span>

 City, town or community names must be consistently represented.

 If the job is in Thunder Bay, the location must specify “Thunder Bay” exactly the same way every time. (“Thunder Bay Area”, “Thunder Bay and SomeOTherTown”, or “ThunderBay or AnotherTown” will cause indexing difficulty.)